So today is World Psoriasis Day. For anyone who suffers from it, we know we don’t need a day for awareness. We’re very aware of it.

 As I studied late into the night, coughing and fuelling myself with caffeine and sugar, my stress levels rose.
 I got itchier.

 The rash quickly spread from my chest to my back, down my thighs and up my chin.
 When it started making its way onto my face, I knew something was very wrong.
-I thought I had syphilis or some terrible, unsightly STD.
+I thought I had some terrible, unsightly STD.